Course Schedule and Calendar of Assignments:

 "A Way outa No Way": Eating Problems among African American, Latina and White Women" Becky Wangsgaard Thompson (FUSA)

-Week 5 Food, Body and Culture: Appetite and Voice
+Week 5 .
+Food, Body & Culture: Voice

 Readings: "Fast, Feast and Flesh: The Religious Significance of Food to Medieval Women" Caroline Walker Bynum (Fac)